Wednesday, February 24, 2010

 Wednesday, October 22, 2008

-"…kill the bad HFnds + heavily regulate the rest" that came from an email between Fuld and Lehman’s general counsel, Thomas Russo, recently made public by US Congress.
+The article quotes Dick Fuld recounting the position of the US Treasury towards hedge funds, "…kill the bad HFnds + heavily regulate the rest" that came from an email between Fuld and Lehman’s general counsel, Thomas Russo, recently made public by US Congress.

 The banks were clearly successful in convincing the US Treasury that the banks were not to blame and that more liquidity and more confidence was needed, not more capital.
 While Paulson eventually came around to the view that the banks needed recapitalising, hedge funds are still in the target sights of regulators.